alixinne/hyperion.rs/README.md

 ### Effects

-Effects in hyperion.rs will be implemented as Lua scripts with a specific API to interact with hyperiond.
-This project uses the Lua interpreter as it is lighter to embed than the Python interpreter, and the language differences should not matter much for writing effect code.
+Effects in hyperion.rs are implemented using the same API as the reference implementation of hyperion, so effect code should be portable.

-Effect support is under development.
+Effect support is still under development.

 ### Smoothing